CertiKOS/CompCert/README.md

 target the framework of *refinement-based game semantics*.

 ## Note on anonymity
-The text below includes links to [github.com](http://github.com).
+The text below links to our [github.com](http://github.com) repositories.
-They have been obfuscated using [tinyurl.com](http://tinyurl.com) to allow reviewers to avoid any identifying information.
+The links have been obfuscated using [tinyurl.com](http://tinyurl.com) to allow reviewers to avoid any identifying information.
-Our understanding is that anonymity does not need to be preserved after the first round of review, so we encourage reviewers to proceed nonetheless.
+Our understanding is that anonymity does not need to be preserved after reviews have been submitted, so we encourage reviewers to proceed nonetheless.

 ## Overview